Flexible Entropy Control in RLVR with a Gradient-Preserving Perspective: Methodology

 We generalize the PPO clipped objective function into a time-dependent formulation.
 At training step $k \in [0, T_{max}]$, the loss function is defined as:

-Here, the clipping threshold $\mathcal{E}_k$ is a function of the current policy probability $p_t$, with parameters that evolve over the global step $k$.
-This function regulates the scaling of the upper and lower bounds according to the current training stage.
+The clipping threshold $\mathcal{E}_k$ is a function of the detached current policy probability $p_{i,t}=\operatorname{sg}[\pi_\theta(a_{i,t}|s_{i,t})]$, with parameters that evolve over the global step $k$.
+This function regulates the scaling of the upper and lower bounds according to the current training stage without introducing additional gradients through the clipping thresholds.
 We explore three specific control strategies: (1) an increase-then-decrease (ID) mode; (2) a decrease-increase-decrease (DID) mode; and (3) an oscillatory decay (OD) mode within a limited entropy bound.

-To balance entropy maintenance with convergence precision, we propose two scheduling strategies, denoted as ID and DID, which utilize $T/2$ as the bifurcation point.

-\textbf{Increase-then-Decrease}: We define a baseline threshold $\epsilon_{std} = 0.2$ and a temporal scaling factor $\lambda(k) = 1 - \frac{2k}{T_{max}}$. \begin{itemize}[left=5pt] \item \textbf{Phase I ($k < T/2$):} The lower clipping threshold is fixed at $\epsilon_{std}$.
-Simultaneously, we apply a linear decay to the dynamic upper clipping threshold $\mathcal{H}(p)$ (defined in \cref{methdology2-1}), gradually annealing it toward $\epsilon_{std}$. \item \textbf{Phase II ($k \ge T/2$):} The upper clipping threshold remains constant at $\epsilon_{std}$.
-We then introduce a linear gain to progressively transform the lower clipping threshold from $\epsilon_{std}$ to the dynamic lower clipping threshold $\mathcal{M}(p)$ (defined in \cref{methdology2-2}). \end{itemize} The schematic illustration of this scheduling process is presented in \cref{ID_plot}.
+\textbf{Increase-then-Decrease}: We define $\epsilon_{std} = 0.2$ and a temporal scaling factor $\lambda(k) = 1 - \frac{2k}{T_{max}}$. \begin{itemize}[left=5pt] \item \textbf{Phase I ($k < T/2$):} The lower clipping threshold is fixed at $\epsilon_{std}$.
+Simultaneously, we apply a linear decay to the dynamic upper clipping threshold $\mathcal{H}(p)$, gradually annealing it toward $\epsilon_{std}$. \item \textbf{Phase II ($k \ge T/2$):} The upper clipping threshold is fixed at $\epsilon_{std}$.
+A linear gain progressively transitions the lower threshold from $\epsilon_{std}$ to the dynamic $\mathcal{M}(p)$. \end{itemize} The schematic illustration of this scheduling process is presented in Figure \ref{ID_plot}.
 The resulting training objective function is formulated as follows: {